tyler351/initramsfs-splash-clone/README.md

 ## Tools

 **edit_initramfs**   : This script that will unpack the current initramfs stored it the boot folder to the tmp folder
 **pack_initramfs**   : This script will pack the /tmp/initramfs folder into the initramfs.img in the boot folder
+**create_initramfs** : This script will create a new root layout for the initramfs

 ## Todo